aellispierce/aellispierce.github.io/_posts/2016-09-02-white-house-lgbt-in-tech-briefing.md

 myself and talking about my work at RailsBridge and thoughtbot opened the door to meeting some great people more easily.

-After Asks and Offers, leaders of different white house initiatives, such as the Initiative for Women and Girls, Criminal Justice Reform, the Environment, etc all came up and talked to us about their initiatives and what problems they were trying to solve and we split up into small groups to continue that conversation and brainstorm about how we can help solve these problems with technology.
+After Asks and Offers, leaders of different White House initiatives, such as the Initiative for Women and Girls, Criminal Justice Reform, the Environment, etc all came up and talked to us about their initiatives and what problems they were trying to solve.
+We then split up into small groups focused on these different areas to continue that conversation and brainstorm about how we can help solve these problems with technology.

-I participated in the Criminal Justice Reform talk and I was really impressed with the level of conversation and what we accomplished in such a short amount of time.
+I participated in the Criminal Justice Reform group and I was really impressed with the level of conversation and what we accomplished in such a short amount of time.
 I'm very excited to continue the conversation and help organize the Criminal Justice Reform track for the conference in November.

+Later in the afternoon we had a tour of the White House and then closed out and celebrated during the after party.
+Over all it was an absolutely fantastic event and I met some amazing people there.
+I can't wait to get back together in November and continue this work.